shreyashg-sopho/System-Design/Educative/Abstractions/Why Are Abstractions Important?.md

 Modern applications must scale to handle growing user bases.
 Abstractions in distributed systems enable quick shifts to distributed architectures, ensuring responsiveness and functionality.

 **Note:** This chapter will explore abstractions in communications, data consistency, and failure handling.
 The aim is to convey core ideas while simplifying complex concepts.

----

-## Additional Topics
-- Communications in distributed systems
-- Ensuring data consistency
-- Handling failures

-Understanding and leveraging abstractions are crucial for efficient system design and development.